grafana/mimir/docs/sources/mimir/operators-guide/get-started/_index.md

 ## Start Grafana Mimir

-To run Grafana Mimir as a monolith and with local filesystem storage, write the following YAML configuration to a file called `demo.yaml`:
+To run Grafana Mimir as a monolith and with local filesystem storage, write the following YAML configuration to a file named `demo.yaml`:

 <!-- prettier-ignore-start -->
 [embedmd]:# (../../../../configurations/demo.yaml)